-- Eyeglass lenses, frames or contact lenses, including: - o Anti-reflective coatings and tinting of eyeglass lenses. - Duplicate or spare glasses, lenses or frames. - Fitting of glasses or contact lenses for any purpose other than after cataract surgery. - o Replacement of lenses or frames that are lost, stolen or broken. - Eye surgery to correct vision, including radial keratotomy, LASIK and similar procedures. - Hearing aids and their fitting, and hearing aid therapy or training. - Special services, such as non-prescription sunglasses and subnormal vision aids. - Vision services mainly to correct refractive errors. - Visual perceptual training.
+• Eyeglass lenses, frames or contact lenses, including:

+- o Anti-reflective coatings and tinting of eyeglass lenses. - o Duplicate or spare glasses, lenses or frames. - Fitting of glasses or contact lenses for any purpose other than after cataract surgery. - o Replacement of lenses or frames that are lost, stolen or broken. - Eye surgery to correct vision, including radial keratotomy, LASIK and similar procedures. - Special services, such as non-prescription sunglasses and subnormal vision aids. - Vision services mainly to correct refractive errors. - · Visual perceptual training.